GailFairley/NapierGroupF/Usecases/use-case3.md

-# USE CASE: <number> <the name should be the goal as a short active verb phrase>
+# USE CASE: 1. <the name should be the goal as a short active verb phrase>

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*a longer statement of the goal, if needed*
+As an employee of World health organisation, I require reports which organise all cities in the world, continent, region, country or district by largest population to smallest so I know which cities are at risk first.
 ### Scope

 *what system is considered black-box under design*

 ### Level

-*one of: Summary, Primary task, subfunction*
+Primary task

 ### Preconditions

-*what we expect is already the state of the world*
+*Database contains the population for countries, continents and regions.*

 ### Success End Condition